-While it was an especially sweltering Indian summer that year in Southern California.
+Although it was an especially sweltering Indian summer that year in Southern California.
 Things got especially stifling inside the post-war, mass-produced homes of their modest neighborhood.
 Air conditioning was a luxury reserved for far more tony areas.
 Nevertheless, Major McWilton made no excuses for his own appearance.
-He dressed himself each day in a clean, button-down shirt, a narrow dark tie, freshly-pressed slacks, and shined shoes.
+Each day, he donned a clean, button-down shirt, a narrow dark tie, freshly-pressed slacks, and shined shoes.
 He refused to wear those “desert boots” that had become so fashionable of late.

 One morning, Major McWilton was startled awake by a knock on his front door.
 Strange.
 He’d been dozing in his easy chair instead of keeping watch.
 He opened the door and found the little girl from across the street on his doorstep.
 She was weighed down with a heavy item.